basavyr/nuclear-structure-theory/Research-Notes/Ragnarsson-Book/nuclear-1p-potential-spherical.md

 - A common type of radial potential is the Woods-Saxon potential: ![[Pasted image 20210804092608.png]].
 However, the Schrodinger can only be **solved numerically** for this kind of potential.
 - The WS potential falls somewhere between the **harmonic oscillator** and the **finite square well** potentials

+### Harmonic oscillator potential

+- there is a degeneracy in addition to that caused by the spherical symmetry
+- By a *remarkable coincidence*, the second root $2s$ for $l=0$ of the potential exactly coincides with the first root $1d$ of the $l=2$ potential
+- This coincidence is understood in terms of the $SU_3$ group.